Multiplicative non-Gaussian model error estimation in data assimilation

 \subsubsection{Assimilation Period}

-The estimated errors and analysis increments were then utilised in assimilation experiments and the quality of forecasts and analyses compared.
-Experimental conditions were kept consistent with the training period where applicable.
-The forecast model in the assimilation experiment was also the single scale Lorenz 96 (equation \ref{eq:4d}); spatio-temporal observation frequency was the same and observations were generated also using equation \ref{eq:4e}.
+The estimated errors and analysis increments were then explored in assimilation experiments using the ETKF.
+The forecast model in the assimilation experiment was also the single scale Lorenz 96 (\ref{eq:4d}); spatio-temporal observation frequency was the same and observations were generated also using (\ref{eq:4e}).
 Assimilation was undertaken for 30 independent runs of length 100 observation intervals with independent initial conditions.
 Truth runs were first generated using the same approach as for the training period.
-The initial conditions were generated by selecting 30 values on the attractor at intervals of 10 MTU, which is sufficient to ensure autocorrelation in the resolved variables is close to zero (also adopted by \citet{Arnold2013}).
-The assimilation algorithm was the ETKF (Section \ref{S:21}) and the assimilation interval equal to the observation interval (i.e. 0.02 and 0.04 MTU for Case Study 1 and 2 respectively).
+The initial conditions were generated by selecting 30 values on the attractor at intervals of 12500 time steps, which is sufficient to ensure that the autocorrelation in the resolved variables is close to zero (also adopted by \citet{Arnold2013}).
 Perfect initial conditions were adopted in all experiments as the focus is on the effects of model error.
 Similarly, a large ensemble size $(n=1000)$ was adopted to minimize the effects of sampling error and to avoid the use of localization methods.
-The background/prior ensemble during a single assimilation cycle at a given time $j$ proceeds as follows: \begin{enumerate} \item Compute the model simulation for each ensemble member: \begin{linenomath}

-\end{linenomath} \item Sample $n$ values of the additive model error $\bm{\eta}_j^i$ from the probability densities estimated during the training period.
-For the Proposed Approach and B2 Method, this involves sampling from the non-parametrically estimated conditional density, e.g. in Case Study 1, this would be: \begin{linenomath}